eip-home/eip-headers/draft-eip-headers-definitions.md

 codepoints or to EIP Information Element code assignments.
 Other approaches to transport EIP, such as IOAM/GOB-based transport, are handled by their corresponding specifications.

+In particular, future versions of this document are expected to request the creation of three "EIP Information Element Codes" registries (for Short, Extended and Double-extended codes), covering the IANA-assigned subranges defined in {{sec-code-partitioning}}.
+The operator-defined subranges are not subject to IANA registration.

 --- back